strapdata/elassandra/docs/elassandra/source/configuration.rst

 |

 If you want to manage distinct Elasticsearch clusters inside a cassandra cluster (when indexing differents tables in different datacenter), you can set a ``datacenter.group`` in **conf/elasticsearch.yml** and thus, all elassandra datacenters sharing the same datacenter group name will share the same mapping.
-Those elasticsearch cluster will be named <cluster_name>@<datacenter.group> and mapping will be stored in a dedicated keyspace.table ``elastic_admin_<datacenter.group>.metadata``.
+Those elasticsearch clusters will be named <cluster_name>@<datacenter.group> and mapping will be stored in a dedicated keyspace.table ``elastic_admin_<datacenter.group>.metadata``.

-All ``elastic_admin[_<datacenter.group>]`` keyspace are configured with **NetworkReplicationStrategy** (see `data replication <https://docs.datastax.com/en/cassandra/2.0/cassandra/architecture/architectureDataDistributeReplication_c.html>`_). where the replication factor is automatically set to the number of nodes in the datacenter.
+All ``elastic_admin[_<datacenter.group>]`` keyspaces are configured with **NetworkReplicationStrategy** (see `data replication <https://docs.datastax.com/en/cassandra/2.0/cassandra/architecture/architectureDataDistributeReplication_c.html>`_). where the replication factor is automatically set to the number of nodes in each datacenter.
 This ensure maximum availibility for the elaticsearch metadata.
-When removing a node from an elassandra datacenter, descrease the ``elastic_admin[_<datacenter.group>]`` replication factor to the number of nodes.
+When removing a node from an elassandra datacenter, you should manually decrease the ``elastic_admin[_<datacenter.group>]`` replication factor to the number of nodes.

 When a mapping change occurs, Elassandra updates Elasticsearch metadata in `elastic_admin[_<datacenter.group>].metadata` within a `lightweight transaction <https://docs.datastax.com/en/cassandra/2.1/cassandra/dml/dml_ltwt_transaction_c.html>`_ to avoid conflit with concurrent updates.
 This transaction requires QUORUM available nodes, that is more than half the nodes of one or more datacenters regarding your ``datacenter.group`` configuration.